Iggy Azalea Tells Fans About Days She Felt Like Giving Up Her Musical Journey

 “‘We said modeling’ I didn’t ask for your order,” she tweeted last month.“I didn’t even make you a plate.
 I’ll serve up whatever the f*** I please.”

-Iggy went on to express herself in a Twitter rant about wanting to live in her happy creative space instead of focus on what critics had to say.
-This was not the first time that she has addressed people who criticized her decision to rap instead of strictly book modeling gigs.
+Iggy went on to express herself in a Twitter rant about wanting to live in her happy creative space instead of focusing on what critics had to say.
+This was not the first time that she has addressed people who criticized her decision to rap instead of strictly booking modeling gigs.

 In May, Yahoo reported that Iggy spoke out against a person who tweeted “Iggy [Azalea] needs [to] leave the mic and model more.”
 The rapper responded by accusing the person of trying to objectify and silence women with the backhanded compliment.